-Train drivers and other rail staff are staging strikes across the summer.
+Train drivers and other rail staff have been involved in ongoing strike action for several months.
 We've answered some of the questions around the job, including how much do train drivers earn?

 How much do train drivers earn?